Dear Christian Mentor, Can you walk with me through Lent? (Darkness to Redemption)

 During Lent, we often focus on what we are giving up, but this season can also be an invitation to reflect on how we are living out the light of Christ.
 When we choose kindness, patience, forgiveness, humility, and love, we illuminate the path toward Him for others.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 26 Growing in our Faith)
+(Growing in our Faith)

 When we first come to Christ, there is often a deep sense of excitement and renewal.
 We recognize our need for Him, receive His grace, and begin a new life.
 But the Christian journey was never meant to end there.
 Salvation is the beginning of a lifelong relationship with the Lord.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 23 Refining Relationships)
+(Refining Relationships)

 God is for you.
 When you give your life to Christ, your salvation is only the beginning.
 You enter into a relationship with Him, and like any relationship, it grows as we intentionally draw near.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 22 God is For You)
+(God is For You)

 God is for you.
 When you give your life to Christ, your salvation is only the beginning.
 You enter into a relationship with Him, and like any relationship, it grows as we intentionally draw near.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 21 Lies We Believe)
+(Lies We Believe)

 Often, lies begin with a painful experience or words spoken over us.
 Over time, those moments can plant seeds of doubt that grow into beliefs we carry for years.
 Before we realize it, these lies begin to distort the truth and influence how we live our lives.